I’ve been using alternative therapies to reduce financial stress for a very long time now.

 It was started in India as a tool to help people become enlightened but it can also help you clear your mind and relax your body, which helps you reduce stress.

 I’m a huge fan of acupuncture, because it requires no pills and can be done on a regular basis and I have found that it makes me happy.

 According to Chinese Medicine negative emotions can impact the flow of energy in our bodies.

 Acupuncture unblocks this stuck energy and allows energy to start flowing again.
-Research has found that acupuncture releases endorphins (hormones for happiness) and increases blood circulation, which reduces cortisol (stress hormones).

 3. Understand the cause of your stress by using EFT Tapping

 EFT tapping has been around since the 1980s and is used to clear limiting beliefs and emotions that cause us to remain stuck.